These three little paradises in Haute-Savoie will make you fall for them

 Strolls along the Thiou

-Then head down to the old town: canal banks lined with arcades, pastel façades, and flowered bridges create an almost Italian setting.
-Fill up on Savoyard specialties at the market halls before climbing to the Castle to take in the lake and ocher rooftops in one glance.
+Then head down to the old town: arcaded canals, pastel facades, and flowered bridges create an almost Italian setting.
+Stock up on Savoyard specialties in the halls before climbing up to the Château to take in a sweeping view of the lake and ochre rooftops.

-Why we fall for it
+Why we love it

-• The castle overlooking the old town: 15th-century frescoes, a bird’s eye view of the ocher rooftops and the lake, ideal at sunset.
+• The château overlooking the old town: 15th-century frescoes, a breathtaking view over the ochre roofs and the lake, perfect at sunset.

 A local’s little tip

-2. Chamonix: adrenaline at your fingertips
+2. Chamonix: adrenaline within reach

-A balcony on the roof of Europe
+A balcony on top of Europe

 The Mer de Glace and the thousand faces of adventure

-Why we fall for it
+Why we love it

-• The “Pas dans le Vide”: a glass box suspended in the void at 3,842 m.
-Thrills guaranteed.
+• The “Step into the Void”: a glass box suspended in the void at 3,842 m.
+Thrill guaranteed.

 A local’s little tip